 In 2015 the Truth and Reconciliation Commission released its Final Report and 94 Calls to Action.
 TRC Chief Commissioner Murray Sinclair said, “We have described for you a mountain, we have shown you the path to the top.
 We call upon you to do the climbing.”

 The CFSC Reconciliation Fund was established in 2017 in response to an individual Friend’s leading to contribute to reconciliation by donating a portion of his annual income to reconciliation initiatives.
-The Fund exists to support grassroots, community-based efforts of Indigenous people in Canada who are working on cultural and language revitalization and other projects.
+The purpose of the Fund is to support the grassroots, community-based efforts of Indigenous people in Canada who are working on cultural and language revitalization and other projects.

 You can donate to the fund (choose Reconciliation Fund when giving) however and whenever you’re led: in the form of one-time donations, a monthly contribution, or as a percentage of your annual income as Tony does (read his description of why).

 Grant decision-making and governance